mtdargen/genrerator/README.md

 genrerator
 ==========

-generate the genre of your next album using the magic of context free grammar
+Generate the genre of your major label debut with the amazing power of computer bits!